Quiet Quitting Your Marriage

 3. There is an intentional shift of your attention away from your marriage, and toward finding ways to make yourself happy, without your spouse.
 The emotional connection begins to unravel, creating distance that continues to grow as you build a wall around your heart.

-The sad truth is, the quiet quit can be prevented.
+And the truth is, the quiet quit can be prevented, but it does take work, attention, and intention.

 I’ve been helping women and couples for more than two decades, have a happy marriage.
 If you find yourself or your spouse anywhere in this quiet quitting process, I would love to help you.
-Visit the homepage page of my website to learn about my Happy Marriage Formulaand how it could transform your marriage back to happy..
+Please visit my website to learn how my Happy Marriage Formulacan help you transform your marriage back to happy..

 Previous